-Rounding out the group will be BSA's director of jazz studies, Ed Hrybyk on bass, with a special cameo appearance by Secretary Cardona on Latin percussion.
-"Music is a big part of my family's life," said the Secretary.
-"There's a level of listening, interdependence and collaboration that goes on in jazz that we can all learn from."
+"Music is a big part of my family's life," Secretary Cardona said in regards to last year's informance, "There's a level of listening, interdependence and collaboration that goes on in jazz that we can all learn from."

-While the informance at the US Department of Education can only accommodate a limited, invited audience of selected students, teachers, principals, and ED officials, it will be streamed nationally and internationally so all may partake.
-"Jazz mirrors life ... in improvisation and in connecting with people around you," added the Secretary.
+While the informance in the auditorium at the US Department of Education can only accommodate a limited, invited audience of selected students, teachers, principals, and ED officials, it will be streamed nationally and internationally so all may partake.

+"Jazz mirrors life in improvisation and in connecting with people around you," added the Secretary.
 "Music and the arts give us a window into different cultures - and cultures are an expression of many kinds of music.
-It's been said that music is the art that goes from the ears straight to the heart.
-As we continue to recover from the pandemic, music is also a wonderful tool for empathy and healing."
+It's been said that music is the art that goes from the ears straight to the heart."